YuyangWei/MMSN/README.md

 The experimental environments are presented in the requirements.txt

+The datasets FB-Img-Few and DB-Img-Few are derived from FB-Img and DB-Img, respectively.

-The datasets will be shared after the publication of the extended paper.
+The datasets FB-Img-Few and DB-Img-Few will be shared after the publication of the extended paper.